matthutchinson/videosnap/README.md

 ### Capturing from connected iOS devices

-It is possible to screen capture video & audio from any attached iOS device, however there are some limitations and issues with this.
+It is possible to screen capture video & audio from an attached iOS device.

+For the device to be discovered you must confirm that you **Trust This Computer** on the device when it is connected and unlocked.

+There are some limitations and issues with iOS screen capturing.

   * (issue) the `--no-audio` flag currently has no effect (workaround: mute the device)
   * (limitation) when capturing, the device will not output any audio (but audio will be recorded to the movie file)